HenokTade/nuxt-loaders/README.md

 ## Configuration

-You can configure the module in your `nuxt.config.ts`:
+You can configure the module in your `nuxt.config.ts`.
+The components in `loadersDir` will be automatically imported and can be referenced by name in `routeRules`.

 ```ts
 export default defineNuxtConfig({